aws-samples/aws-glue-data-catalog-replication-utility/README.md

 ## License Summary
-This sample code is made available under the MIT license.
+This sample code is made available under the MIT-0 license.
 See the LICENSE file.